mattaltus/growatt-XX00MTL-esphome/README.md

 ## Protocol

-A copy of the protcol docs and a handy perl program can be found [here](https://www.snafu.priv.at/mystuff/growatt.html)
+A copy of the protocol docs and a handy perl program can be found [here](https://www.snafu.priv.at/mystuff/growatt.html)

 ## Hardware